thorpe/truffle_webpack_box/README.md

    truffle compile
    truffle migrate
     ```
 4. Run the webpack server for front-end hot reloading (outside the development console).
-Smart contract changes must be manually recompiled and migrated.
+Smart contract changes must be manually recompiled and migrated. you have to accept this port in firwall rules
     ```javascript
-    // Serves the front-end on http://localhost:8080
+    // Serves the front-end on http://YOURIPADDRESS:8080
     npm run dev
     ```